jasonkneen/appc-npm/README.md

 + alloy-widget-myWidget@1.0.1
 ```

-## Commands / Types
+## Types of Components
-You can use the following commands or types of components:
+You can package the following types of components:

 ### `module`
 Titanium modules.
 Run it in the [folder above the platform folders](https://github.com/viezel/NappDrawer) to package the most recent distribution ZIP file of each platform.
 Run it in a platform folder to package only that one.